Alternatives

 Best for: Teams shipping frequently who need deploy-triggered checks and asset validation.

-Free tier: 1 site, daily checks, email alerts.
+Free tier: 1 site, 30-minute integrity checks and 5-minute pings, email alerts.
 Paid: From $9/mo (25 sites).

 2. Better Stack — Best for full-stack observability